sashinpivotal/java-assessment/README.md

 - Refactor the "eat(String favoriteFood)" to use the "Food" enum
-- Refactor the code so that the "eat(Food)" method to format the output, so that it reads more naturally, i.e., "<name> is eating salad" instead of "<name> is eating SALAD"?
+- Refactor the code so that the "eat(Food)" method to format the output to use the lower case, i.e.,
+  "<name> is eating salad" instead of "<name> is eating SALAD"?

 ## Task 5.1: Add a boolean field
-- In the "Person" class, add field "isVegetarian" and getter/setter methods for it (which can be generated). did good w/boolean vegetarian field
+- In the "Person" class, add boolean field called "isVegetarian"
+  and getter/setter methods for it (which can be generated).
-- Include this property in the "toString()" method.
+- Include this property to the "toString()" method.
 - Add another constructor for this new property, i.e., a 3-argument constructor (name, birthDate, isVegetarian).
 - Test-drive from client: make p2 (Kathryn) a vegetarian